PortsZ/PortsZ/README.md

 ### The Unexpected Detour 🔄

-- 🦠 Covid-19 led to a pivot toward financial markets
+- 🦠 COVID-19 led to a pivot toward financial markets
 - 📈 1.5 years in financial analytics, investments, and trading

----

-### A Life-Changing Return 🌈

-- 🏫 University reopened in 2021
 - 🌐 Added blockchain and cryptocurrencies to my skills
-- 🙏 Lost my father, paused education to support family
+- 🙏 Lost my father, paused education to support my family

 ---